-It is with great honor, humbleness and dignity to serve as the proud 10th principal of the illustrious and historic Booker T. Washington High School and the High School for the Engineering Professions.
-This great institution of learning has enhanced the lives of many young men and women for over 125 years.
+As we prepare to enter another school year, as always, it is with great honor, humbleness and dignity for me to serve as the proud 10th principal of the illustrious and historic Booker T. Washington High School and the High School for the Engineering Professions (BTWHS/HSEP).
+This great institution of learning has enhanced the lives of many young men and women for over 130 years.
 As principal, I am thankful to be able to work among highly trained teachers and staff who have prepared themselves for another amazing journey in education.
-It is a rewarding experience to have a strong Booker T. Washington Alumni and campus stakeholders who genuinely supports the advancement of our beloved school and the most precious resource that embodies its architectural framework, the children.
+It is a rewarding experience to have a strong Booker T. Washington Alumni and campus stakeholders who genuinely support the advancement of our beloved school and the most precious resource that embodies its architectural framework, the children.

-As educators around the world continue to adjust and apply learning in a “new normal” virtual or face-to-face environment.
-It is my belief that our students will play the biggest role towards success as they respond to changes, reflect and embrace the many lessons this pandemic has taught them and most importantly, recognize their “WHY” as they desire to be more successful in life.
+As educators around the world continue to adjust and apply learning in a “new normal” society, It is my belief that our students will continue to play in the greatest role towards obtaining success as a life-long learner.
+They will continue to positively respond to changes, reflect and embrace on the many lessons that the pandemic has taught them and, most importantly, recognize their “WHY” as they desire to be more successful in life.
 This generation of youth have proven to naturally attach and apply themselves to the many facets of technology.
 Now it is up to us to capture their full attention by empowering their use of technology for higher levels of academic ownership and providing rich academic discourse that will be the catalyst for change in shaping the “new world” we will thrive in.

 Carlos R Phillips II, Ed.D.